of the North Carolina Chapter of

 ARTICLE IV - MEMBERSHIP

-2. INSTITUTIONAL MEMBERSHIP: Institutional membership is open to any educational institution, agency, or association and entitles the group to designate up to three individuals as NCSPRA members.
+- INSTITUTIONAL MEMBERSHIP: Institutional membership is open to any educational institution, agency, or association and entitles the group to designate individuals as NCSPRA members in accordance with the current dues structure.

 ARTICLE V - DUES